matthew-hale/lit/readme.md

 It won't spit out test.sh, because it only parses real fenced code blocks that start at the beginning of the line.
 The test.sh example was just that - an example of what it should look like in your file.

+## Background
+One workflow that I really like is something akin to a homegrown "literate programming," where I write out my thoughts like a narrative prose, and intersperse them with code snippets.
+The problem with doing this is that I don't have a convenient way to extract those code snippets into a resultant code file; I have to either manually copy/paste, or do sone wonky scripting.
+Now, I can do everything like I normally do in a markdown file, but at the end I can run it through lit and have the code files, too.